3 Minute Quick Wash Isopropyl Alcohol Extraction (QWISO)

 There are those who advocate processing these 2 washes separately to achieve products with 2 different effects.
 Feel free to explore this method if desired, but here we will be combining them into a single product.

 *NOTE: The cannabis used in this process may still contain some cannabinoids after the 2 soaks.
-Save the leftovers, dry it out thoroughly to make certain all the ISO has evaporated off and use it to infuse some coconut oil for topical balms or salves or for cooking purposes.
+Save the leftovers!
+Dry them thoroughly to ensure all the ISO has evaporated off and use it to infuse some coconut oil for topical balms or salves or for cooking purposes.
 You can also grind the dried herb and put into gelatin capsules to ingest.
 Waste wan’t, want not!

 To perform a QWISO extraction, start with fresh or dried cannabis buds or shake/trim.
 Freezing the cannabis overnight will help to help tie up the water content as ice crystals that can be filtered off later.

 There is no need to grind your plant material, that will just make filtering 1000 times harder.
 Simply break up your buds a bit by hand.
 If using shake or trim, just use it as is.
-Place the broken up cannabis into a clean dry mason jar and put it into the freezer along with the bottle of alcohol you will be using until they both reach zero degrees (overnight will be sufficient).
+Place the broken up cannabis into a clean dry mason jar.
+Put it into the freezer along with the bottle of alcohol you will be using until they both reach zero degrees (overnight will be sufficient).

 Once the correct temperature has been achieved, working quickly pour alcohol into the jar of cannabis until covered by an inch or so.
 Screw on the lid and gently swirl for a few seconds.
 Place both back into the freezer immediately.
 For the next 3 minutes, gently swirl the jar of cannabis once a minute, keeping in the freezer until complete.